 ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 The American Civil Liberties Union of Southern California (ACLU SoCal) is currently accepting applications for interns, externs, and volunteers to work in our Los Angeles, Orange County (Santa Ana), Inland Empire (San Bernardino), and Kern County (Bakersfield) offices.
-We are accepting internship applications from students at all academic levels, including high school students, undergraduates, law students, social work students, and other graduate students.
+We are accepting internship applications from students at all academic levels, including undergraduates, law students, social work students, and other graduate students.
 We are also accepting applications for volunteers who are not currently enrolled in an academic program.
 People of color, women, people with disabilities, people over 55, and people who are lesbian, gay, bisexual, transgender, or intersex are encouraged to apply.
 Please review the application instructions carefully.

 About ACLU SoCal

 The ACLU of Southern California comprises two organizations: The ACLU of Southern California and the ACLU Foundation of Southern California (collectively "ACLU SoCal").
 Founded in 1923, ACLU SoCal has been at the forefront of numerous major efforts for civil liberties, civil rights, and equal justice in California.
-ACLU SoCal tackles a vast array of issues, including criminal justice, First Amendment, gender equity, reproductive justice, LGBTQ rights, immigrants' rights, police practices, education equity, jails reform, and economic justice.
+ACLU SoCal tackles a vast array of issues, including criminal justice, First Amendment, gender equity, reproductive justice, LGBTQ rights, immigrants' rights, police practices, education equity, jails conditions, and economic justice.
 The ACLU SoCal has offices in Los Angeles, Orange County, Inland Empire, and Kern County.

 ACLU of Southern California is committed to developing a culture of diversity, equity, respect, and inclusion and to strive to maintain a workforce that reflects the communities that we serve.
 The ACLU SoCal is an equal opportunity employer that does not unlawfully discriminate on the basis of any status or condition protected by applicable law.
 We encourage all qualified individuals to apply and value people of all races, genders (including gender identity or expression), sexual orientations, disabilities, citizenships, ages, religions, and national origins and who have different marital statuses, family caregiving responsibilities, lived experiences with the criminal justice systems, and genetic information.
 ACLU SoCal does not tolerate discrimination or harassment on the basis of any of these characteristics.